What will happen on the day of the trial as a witness

 Some courts are closed and others are changing the way they work.
 You need to check how these changes will affect you on GOV.UK.

 If the court hasn’t told you how to attend your hearing, contact them to find out.
 You can search for their contact details on GOV.UK.

-When you get to court, you can get help from a Witness Service volunteer.
+When you get to court, you can get help from the Witness Service.
 Ask the staff at the front desk to help you find someone from the Witness Service.

-You can ask the Witness Service volunteer to show you a courtroom before you give evidence.
-They might show you a picture if one isn't free.
+You can ask the person from the Witness Service to show you a courtroom before you give evidence.
+They might show you a picture if a courtroom isn't free.

 What will happen when you give evidence